 This scholarship is available to students who have been accepted into a faculty short term or semester Ferris international program.
-Requirements and details can be found on the application form, which is also available at the Study Abroad Office in IRC 134.
+Requirements and details can be found on the application form, which is also available at the Education Abroad Office in IRC 134.

 Japan Center for Michigan Universities scholarship program

 All students from JCMU consortium members receive the JCMU scholarship.
 Amounts vary according to time of participation.
 See the additional scholarship resources on the JCMU website specifically for Japanese studies.

 American Institute for Foreign Studies offers grants to affiliate institutions and scholarships to students.
 Students from affiliate institutions may automatically receive $400 grants for semester programs and $200 grants for summer programs.
 Applicants must be accepted into an AIFS program to qualify.
 Please see the AIFS website for more scholarship opportunities

 AustraLearn provides numerous scholarships to students applying for a semester or year abroad through the AustraLearn program.
 Applicants must be accepted into an AustraLearn program to qualify.
 Affiliate and overseas partners scholarships are available and vary according to location and criteria.

 The Center for International Studies Overseas Partner University Scholarship Program was developed in conjunction with selected overseas universities.
 Applicants must be accepted into a CIS program to qualify.
 Individual scholarships are available through Ferris as well as through the overseas partners.
 Oversea partner scholarships vary according to location.

 The DIS Board of Directors has allocated need-based scholarship funds to enable you to study abroad in Denmark.
 40% of all students receive a DIS study abroad scholarship or discount!
 Applicants must be accepted into a DIS program to qualify.